YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 .. parsed-literal::
    F[REEZE] {-OF[F] [-OV[ERRIDE]]|-ON [[-ONL[INE] [-[NO]AUTORELEASE]] | [-NOONL[INE]] [-R[ECORD]]]} region-list

 * The region-list identifies the target of the FREEZE. region-list may specify more than one region of the current global directory in a list.
 Regions are case-insensitive, separated by a comma, and wildcards can be used to specify them.
 Any region-name may include the wildcard characters * and % (remember to escape them to protect them from inappropriate expansion by the shell).
 Any region name expansion occurs in M (ASCII) collation order.

 * MUPIP FREEZE waits for up to one minute so that concurrent KILL or MUPIP REORG operations can complete.
 If the KILL or MUPIP REORG commands do not complete within one minute, MUPIP FREEZE unfreezes any regions it had previously marked as frozen and terminates with an error.

 * To ensure that a copy or reorganized version of a database file contains a consistent set of records, concurrent MUPIP utilities, such as BACKUP (without the ONLINE qualifier) and EXTRACT, include mechanisms to ensure that the database does not change while the MUPIP utility is performing an action.
-FIS recommends the use of the -ONLINE qualifier with BACKUP.
+YottaDB recommends the use of the -ONLINE qualifier with BACKUP.

 * A MUPIP FREEZE can be removed only by the user who sets the FREEZE or by using -OVERRIDE.